List of Ridiculousness episodes (season 21–present)

 Ridiculousness is an American comedy clip show that began airing on August 29, 2011.
 It is hosted by Rob Dyrdek and co-hosted by Steelo Brim and Chanel West Coast.
 Some episodes feature a celebrity special guest.
 Ridiculousness shows various viral videos from the Internet, usually involving failed do-it-yourself attempts at stunts, to which Rob and his panelists add mock commentary.
-Although the format bears some similarity to viewer-submission driven shows such as America's Funniest Home Videos, Ridiculousness producers, as well as the show's network, MTV, do not accept viewer submissions and air a disclaimer before and after each episode warning that, because of the dangerous nature of the stunts being shown, any attempts to submit a video to the show will not be considered.
+Although the format bears some similarity to viewer-submission driven shows such as America's Funniest Home Videos, Ridiculousness producers, as well as the show's network, MTV, do not accept viewer submissions because of the dangerous nature of the stunts being shown.